cornellev/icp/README.md

 - [Utku Melemetci](https://utku.sh)

 ## Licensing
 Please see [LICENSE](LICENSE).
 Note that all code is licensed under the MIT license, with the exception of some additions to `doxygen-style.css`.
 Files with copyright headers denoting specific copyright holders belong to said holders.
+Files under `book/asset` are from [doxygen_theme_flat_design](https://github.com/kcwongjoe/doxygen_theme_flat_design) under its MIT license (again with the exception of some additions to `doxygen-style.css`).
 Files without copyright headers are under the MIT license, Copyright (c) 2024-2025 Cornell Electric Vehicles.

 ## Install